 Key Takeaways

-- Debt Snowball: Focuses on paying off the smallest debt first to build momentum and motivation.
-Consequently, it prioritizes psychological wins over financial savings.
+- Debt Snowball: Pay off the smallest balance first to build momentum and motivation.

-- Choosing Your Method: Your personality and financial situation matter.
-For instance, the snowball boosts motivation, while the avalanche maximizes savings.
+- Choosing Your Method: Match your personality: snowball boosts motivation; avalanche maximizes savings.

-- Stay Motivated: Visual tracking with our spreadsheet’s color-coded system (gray, yellow, green, red) helps you see progress and celebrate wins.
+- Stay Motivated: Visual, color-coded tracking helps you see progress and celebrate wins.

 Before diving into our free payoff spreadsheet, let’s clarify the two titans of debt payoff: the Debt Snowball and Debt Avalanche.
-Both are effective, yet they operate on different principles.
-In other words, think of them as two routes to the same destination—debt freedom!
+Both are effective—think of them as two routes to the same destination: debt freedom.

 Debt Snowball Explained: Build Momentum 🌨️

 The Debt Snowball method, popularized by financial expert Dave Ramsey, focuses on momentum through quick wins.
-Consequently, it’s ideal for those needing motivation to stay on track.
+It’s ideal for those needing motivation to stay on track.
+Need a boost?
+Read these debt payoff success stories.

 How the Debt Snowball Works